Update an existing installation

 Migration of the indexing jobs

-If you have only created one or two indexing jobs in the old smart.finder instance, you can also enter the jobs again manually via the job manager interface of your browser, see Creating indexing jobs.
+If you have only created one or two indexing jobs in the old smart.finder Instanz, you can also enter the jobs again manually via the job manager interface of your browser, see Creating indexing jobs.
 The migration tool described below is only worthwhile if you have a larger number of indexing jobs.

 The basic usage of the CLI is described in Command Line Interface (CLI).

-smart.finder server authentication
+map.apps Smart Search server authentication

 Migrate jobs

-Save jobs with security token
+Migrate jobs with security token

 $ finderctl generate-token